Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 Lorena Canals has rugs designed for children that are absolutely adorable.
 The only downside is the size limitations.
 As a designer, one of my pet peeves is a rug too small for the space.
 What I suggest doing if you choose to purchase a smaller rug from Lorena Canals is to layer it on top of a larger neutral rug.
 You can see two examples of layered rugs here and here.
 This look works really well with using an inexpensive, large jute or sisal rug as the base, and a more colorful, patterned, smaller rug on top.

-Here’s a combo I considered for my daughter's room – Lorena Canals in Happy Prism layered on top of a simple Hook & Loom rug (below).
+Here’s a combo I considered for my daughter’s room – one of Lorena Canal’s fun rugs layered on top of a simple Hook & Loom rug (below).

 Rugs are around $325 for 4’7” x 6’7”.